 This article is going to focus particularly on this kind of projects – when at a first glance it feels the sound part of a media is merely walking in tow with the picture.
 Practical examples will be shown, mostly based on documentaries I have been in charge of the sound design and varied references – mostly cultural and / or ethnological one is able to take as a base for reflection.

 Spoken word is last

 - the telling of an American football game which had been unjustly arbitrated leading to the defeat of the integrated team: a couple of players and the coach recall these events from their perspective while archive pictures of the game are shown.
-From their words we know they had been extremely unwelcome in this county and suffered several unjust penalisations.
-To convey this feeling of uncomfort, almost threatening I used the sound of crowds booing manipulated for becoming a slightly dissonant, confusing and spread out atmosphere; although the intention is not to cause fear, the displacement and augmentation of the sound source is useful to convey an exaggerated sensation.
+From their words we learn they had been extremely unwelcome in this county and suffered several unjust penalisations.
+To convey this feeling of uncomfort, almost threatening I used the sound of crowds booing and processed it with EQ’ing, chorus, and reverb to become a slightly dissonant, confusing and spread out atmosphere; although the intention is not to cause fear, the displacement and augmentation of the sound source is useful to convey an exaggerated sensation.
 Timely, the sound of a whistle as used on the occurrence of a penalty with accompanying crowd reaction put together the scenery as told by the narrators.
 A long reverb on the cut to the interview shot marks its distance to the present time.

 - telling how the integrated football team took the stand to attend several church meetings on Sundays with supporting archive pictures of a crowd assisting the mass: firstly I worked on a walla sfx on church; I looked at more elements and I see a man walking towards the front benches which allowed me to add, in all subtleties, footsteps approaching and finally as the narrator effectively tells how they have entered the building and been accepted, I added southern african-american walla to the sound composition.